kaisersoftapps/script-master-sandbox/README.md

 2. Clone this repository.
 3. Install the latest version of `yarn` and enable `corepack` by running `npm install -g yarn && corepack enable`.
 For more details, see the [official documentation](https://yarnpkg.com/corepack).
 4. Install all project dependencies using `yarn install`.
-5. Navigate to the `./forge/` subfolder in your terminal and run `forge register` to register a new app in the [Atlassian Developer Console](https://developer.atlassian.com/console/myapps/).
+5. Navigate to the `./forge/` subfolder in your terminal and run `forge register script-master-sandbox` to register a new app in the [Atlassian Developer Console](https://developer.atlassian.com/console/myapps/).
 This app supports multiple applications and is compatible with Jira and Cloud.

 ### 2. Install the App